-SwaggerHub lets you create, edit and host OpenAPI definitions, collaborate on them with your team and integrate them with third-party services.
+SwaggerHub lets you create, edit and host OpenAPI and AsyncAPI definitions, collaborate on them with your team and integrate them with third-party services.

 Anonymous users can browse and search the public API catalog.
 Logged in users can also view private APIs as well as create and edit API definitions.